 HArT Recovery Grant Program

-Rhode Island Hotel, Arts & Tourism (HArT) Grant Program Solicitation for Applications
+Rhode Island Hotel, Arts & Tourism (HArT) Grant Program is Now Closed for Applications

 The Rhode Island HArT Grant Program is a competitive grant program that aims to prevent closure of arts, culture, hospitality & tourism businesses and institutions while also building resilience to shifts caused by the COVID-19 pandemic, supporting their workforce, and engaging with their communities.

-Questions on the application and completed applications process may be submitted to Hart.Recovery@commerceri.com
+Questions on the application process may be submitted to Hart.Recovery@commerceri.com

 Who is eligible for a HArT Grant?